ljluestc/kom/mcp/README_en.md

 }
 ```

+## Multi-Cluster Configuration Options

+### Method 1: Manual Configuration
+Specify each cluster individually with file paths or content.

+### Method 2: Directory Auto-Discovery
+Automatically load all kubeconfig files from a directory.

+### Method 3: Mixed Approach
+Combine manual configuration with directory loading.

 ## Notes

+1. **Multi-cluster Support**: All existing MCP tools work seamlessly with multi-cluster setup
+2. **Cluster Identification**: Clusters are identified by their unique ID
+3. **Default Cluster**: When no specific cluster is specified, operations use the default cluster
+4. **Dynamic Management**: Clusters can be registered/unregistered at runtime without server restart
+5. **Error Handling**: Network errors and invalid configurations are handled gracefully
-1. When using dynamic resource operations, ensure to provide correct resource group, version, and kind information
+6. **Resource Operations**: When using dynamic resource operations, ensure to provide correct resource group, version, and kind information
-2. For cluster-scoped resources, the namespace parameter can be omitted
+7. **Cluster-scoped Resources**: For cluster-scoped resources, the namespace parameter can be omitted
-3. When using label selectors, ensure to use the correct label format
+8. **Label Selectors**: When using label selectors, ensure to use the correct label format

 ## AI Tool Integration